 Chesapeake Energy Corp.
-(CHK) Chief Executive Officer Aubrey McClendon agreed to sell $88 million of his personal oil and gas interests to investment vehicles created by Wachovia Corp. three weeks after his company used the bank in a similar $600 million deal, a court filing shows.
+(CHK:US) Chief Executive Officer Aubrey McClendon agreed to sell $88 million of his personal oil and gas interests to investment vehicles created by Wachovia Corp. three weeks after his company used the bank in a similar $600 million deal, a court filing shows.

 The same Wachovia bankers worked on both August 2008 transactions, known as volumetric production payments, according to documents filed last year by Chesapeake in a Manhattan federal court.
 The deals came after a separate January 2008 Wachovia transaction that yielded McClendon $44 million, the documents show.